incuna/authentic/doc/attribute_management.rst

 .. image:: pictures/attribute_item.png
    :width: 800 px

-The default name format is BASIC.
+The default name format is URI.
 You can however change the name format and namespace with the option **'Map attributes from push sources'** and the parameters **'Output name format'** and **'Output namespace'**.

 Using the option **'Map attributes of filtered attributes'** the output name format and namespace are the ones indicated per attribute item of the list.